Mycena

-Mycena is a large genus of small saprotrophic mushrooms that are rarely more than a few centimeters in width.
-They are characterized by a white spore print, a small conical or bell-shaped cap, and a thin fragile stem.
-Most are gray or brown, but a few species have brighter colors.
+Mycena is a genus of about 500 species of fungi.

+Rarely more than a few centimeters in width, the mushrooms are characterized by a small conical or bell-shaped cap and a thin fragile stem.
+Most are grey or brown, but a few species have brighter colours.
 Most have a translucent and striate cap, which rarely has an incurved margin.
 The gills are attached and usually have cystidia.
-Some species, like Mycena haematopus, exude a latex when the stem is broken, and many species have a chlorine or radish-like odor.
+Some species, like M. haematopus, exude a latex when the stem is broken, and many species have a chlorine or radish-like odour.
+They produce a white spore print.